dazfuller/dazfuller/README.md

 ### Hi there 👋

+I spend most of my time building data platforms in [Azure](https://azure.microsoft.com) and processing data with [Databricks](https://databricks.com/).
+When I'm not I seem to spend a lot of time <s>doing battle</s> working with Excel to get data out of it's slippery clutches!

+#### 🌱 I’m currently learning ...

+Electronics.
+I sucked at it back at school but really want to create some cool stuff with the [Raspberry Pi](https://www.raspberrypi.org/) and the [BBC Micro:bit](https://microbit.org/).
+So far and so good.

+Also wanting to spend some time getting to grips with [Rust](https://www.rust-lang.org/).
+I spent years writing code in C++ and still love doing low level stuff and writing command line tools, so want to use something which gives the performance with safety.

+#### 💬 Ask me about ...

+Anything Azure, Databricks, or related to any of the repos.

+#### 😄 Pronouns: ...

+He/Him

 <!--
 **dazfuller/dazfuller** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.